123jsen/123jsen/README.md

 - Learning Web Development with MERN stack
 - Learning AI and ML with Tensorflow and PyTorch
-- Worked on Optimization and Graph Learning at CUHK as student researcher
+- Working on Optimization and GAN training at the Chinese University of Hong Kong
-- Also working on applying RNNs and Reinforcement Learning
+- Worked on multi-modal contrastive learning at Oregon State University